szaumoor/ZS_CanIStabYou-Mod/README.md

 **What is your school of thought?**

-<span style="font-size:0.5em;">I know, right?
-Completely necessary section of the mod's readme.</span>
+I know, right?
+Completely necessary section of the mod's readme.

 # Components